Nachimak28/mask_utils/ROADMAP.md

     * make 3 channeled
     * stack multiple masks together on top of each other
     * stack multiple masks side by side
-    * erosion and dilation of mask data
+    * erosion, dilation, opening, closing of mask data
 * Categorical masks
     * for categorical masks, combine multiple masks into single mask with intensity mapping
     * for categorical masks, explode single mask with intensity mapping into respective separate masks